kristerhedfors/sumarai/README.md

 ### Python Tests

-The Python version of `summarai` uses pytest for testing.
+The Python version of `sumarai` uses pytest for testing.
 To run the tests, follow these steps:

 1. Ensure you have pytest installed.
 If not, you can install it using pip:
    ```